 The table above reflects the principal rate of corporate income tax, as at the end of the year.
 The rates reflect the enacted or substantively enacted corporate tax rates throughout the year in each jurisdiction.

-AIA Korea is currently subject to an effective corporate income tax of 27.5 per cent, which includes an Accumulated Earnings Tax.
-Based on current regulations, the corporate income tax rate will revert to 24.2 per cent from 1 January 2023.
+For South Korea, the corporate income tax rate will further change to 23.2 per cent effective from 1 January 2023.